fly-lang/fly/llvm/docs/TestingGuide.rst

 how to run the tests.
 This file is just Python code and thus is very flexible, but we've standardized it for the LLVM regression tests.
-If you're adding a directory of tests, just copy ``lit.local.cfg`` from another directory to get running.
+If you're adding a directory of tests, just copy ``lit.local.cfg`` from another directory to getValue running.
 The standard ``lit.local.cfg`` simply specifies which files to look in for tests.
 Any directory that contains only directories does not need the ``lit.local.cfg`` file.
 Read the :doc:`Lit documentation <CommandGuide/lit>` for more information.